kennyfraser/wp-sync-test/_pages/step-4-configure-and-install-dcos.md

         *Caution:* If you set the `resolvers` parameter incorrectly, you will permanently damage your configuration and have to reinstall DCOS.

-    **log_directory**

-    :   This parameter specifies the path to the installer host logs from the SSH processes.
-By default this is set to `/genconf/logs`.
-This should not be changed because `/genconf` is local to the container that is running the installer, and is a mounted volume.

     **ssh_port**
     :   This parameter specifies the port to SSH to, for example `22`.

     **ssh_user**
-    :   This parameter specifies the SSH username, for example `vagrant`.
+    :   This parameter specifies the SSH username, for example `centos`.

-    **target_hosts**
+    **superuser_password**
+    :   This parameter specifies the Admin password.
+This password is required for using DCOS.

+    **superuser_username**
+    :   This parameter specifies the Admin username.
+This username is required for using DCOS.

+    **agent_list**
-    :   This parameter specifies a complete list of IPv4 addresses to your target DCOS hosts, including agent host names.
+    :   This parameter specifies a complete list of IPv4 addresses to your agent host names.
 This must be a YAML-formatted nested series (-).

     For more configuration examples and all available options, see the [configuration file options][4].